Road safety audits

 A road safety audit is a formal assessment of an existing or future road.

-The following stages are followed for a road safety audit:
+The following stages are required for a road safety audit:

-The NT Government will direct which stages will be undertaken for all projects including any of the following:
+The NT Government will direct which stages will be undertaken for all projects, including when:

 - a new road is proposed